 This research paper investigates diasporic identity in Montreal through 'ethnic' visual artifacts in the public space.

-This conference paper focuses on the relationship between photography, death, and public spaces.
+This conference paper focuses on the relationship between photography, death, and public spaces in Lebanon and beyond.

-This chapter (in a forthcoming anthology on monuments and culture) delves into the relationship between monuments and collective memory, highlighting the ephemeral and controversial nature of monuments and the meanings attached to them.
-It also showcases a number of contemporary art 'counter-monuments'.
+This chapter delves into the relationship between monuments and collective memory, highlighting the ephemeral and controversial nature of monuments and the meanings attached to them.
+It also showcases a number of contemporary Lebanese diasporic art 'counter-monuments'.

-This publication in a forthcoming volume asks why do individuals feel compelled to commemorate victims of atrocity in other nations through social media outlets? and what implications might these acts have on the future of the contemporary nation-state model?
+This publication asks why do individuals feel compelled to commemorate victims of atrocity in other nations through social media outlets? and what implications might these acts have on the future of the contemporary nation-state model?

-This 3 min video introduces my M.A. research on contemporary transnational representations of war (Keywords: art, memory, war, diaspora, representation).
+This 3 min video introduces my M.A. research on contemporary transnational representations of the Lebanese wars (Keywords: art, memory, war, diaspora, representation).

 In this essay, I present the artwork Faces (2009) by Joana Hadjithomas and Khalil Joreige as a case study of the War Generation Artists’ alternative representations of martyrs, or counter-monuments, in Lebanon ... conclude by classifying this artwork as Faux-Ephemeral-Art